 17. Sleep.
 [Not often, but when you absolutely have to.]

 Stockmen’s.
 A history of hand-changes and re-envisionings have taken their toll, but it remains a favorite of artists and longtime visitors.
 Ask for the “post-construction” rooms.

 Thunderbird.
 Just a cool old motor lodge a stone’s throw away from the action.

 Red Lion.
 While it’s more of a short free shuttle [or cab ride] from downtown, it’s hoofing distance from the Convention Center and Northeastern Nevada Museum.
 Also, it’s got the only real late-night restaurant around and a couple of good pinball machines.

 Editor’s Note: David Low is a Park Interpreter at Spring Mountain Ranch State Park outside of Las Vegas.
-Devon Blunden is a “Word Wrangler” for a brand management team in Reno.
+Devon Blunden does marketing stuff for TravelNevada now (although he didn't yet when he contributed to this article).
 The two met as roommates during AmeriCorps stints in Elko in 2009.
-Since then, they have earned a collective 11 National Cowboy Poetry Gathering notches on their custom J.M.
+Since then, they have earned a collective 16 National Cowboy Poetry Gathering notches on their custom J.M.
 Capriola belts.
 [Just kidding; they’d never deface such beautiful works of artisanship.]

 TAKE ME THERE

 National Cowboy Poetry Gathering

 Western Folklife Center

 B.J.
 Bull Bakery Pasties and Pies